HYENA-007-CYBER/ros2_humble_notes/README_WEEK_4.md

 YOLOv5 was used by loading the small model variant (`yolov5s`) from the Ultralytics repository via PyTorch.
 The model came pretrained on the COCO dataset.

-**Note**: The pretrained YOLOv5 model supports only the 80 object classes included in the COCO dataset (such as person, car, bottle, chair, etc.).
+The pretrained YOLOv5 model supports only the 80 object classes included in the COCO dataset (such as person, car, bottle, chair, etc.).
 Since the orange cone was not one of those classes, the model did not detect it by default.
 This made custom training necessary for cone detection.

 ### Advantages